We provide a number of surgical procedures for dogs and cats in the Sechelt area to address their healthcare needs.

 Our veterinarians provide dental surgeries for dogs and cats.
 These surgeries can range from tooth extractions to gum disease treatment and jaw fracture repairs.

 We know that the thought of bringing your pet in for veterinary surgery can be an anxiety-inducing one.
-Please be assured, however, that we only recommend surgery when it is in the best interests of your four-legged family member.
+However, we only recommend surgery when it is in the best interests of your four-legged family member.

-If your pet needs advanced care beyond our capabilities, we will be more than happy to refer you to a veterinary surgeon near Sechelt and will work closely with your vet surgeon to make sure that your beloved pet receives the best care they can.
+If your pet needs advanced care beyond our capabilities, we will refer you to a veterinary surgeon near Sechelt and will work with your vet surgeon.

 Pre-surgical assessments.
 We will confirm the specifics of the procedure, complete a physical examination of the patient, and make sure blood tests have been completed and reviewed by the vet in order to determine if your pet faces any risk of anesthesia-related complications.